 Copyright protection does not extend to ideas, procedures, processes, systems, methods of operation, concepts, principles, or discoveries.
 Copyright protects only the expression of an idea, not the idea itself.
 This principle, sometimes called the “idea-expression dichotomy,” ensures that protection will extend only to the original elements that the author has contributed to a work, not to the work’s underlying ideas, which remain freely available to the public.

-Under the 1976 Copyright Act, the copyright owner has the exclusive right to reproduce, adapt, distribute, publicly perform, and publicly display the work.
+Under the Copyright Act, a copyright owner has the exclusive right to reproduce, adapt, distribute, publicly perform, and publicly display the work (or to authorize others to do so).
 In the case of sound recordings, the copyright owner has the right to perform the work publicly by means of a digital audio transmission.
-These exclusive rights are freely transferable, and may be licensed, sold, donated to charity, or bequeathed to your heirs.
-It is illegal for anyone to violate any of the exclusive rights of the copyright owner.
-If the copyright owner prevails in an infringement claim, the available remedies include preliminary and permanent injunctions (court orders to stop current or prevent future infringements), impounding, and destroying the infringing articles, and monetary remedies.
+These exclusive rights are freely transferable, and may be licensed, sold, donated to charity, or bequeathed to heirs.

 Limitations and exceptions

 The exclusive rights of copyright are limited in a number of important ways.
 It has long been recognized that properly crafted limitations on the exclusive rights of copyright owners help to fulfill copyright’s basic goal by allowing the use of copyrighted works for certain publicly beneficial purposes.